jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

 - The license for the Jericho improvements of the hardware is also CC-BY-SA.

-## NAU7802 (COMMON SECTION)
+## ADC SUBCIRCUIT (NAU7802)

-- This section describes the details of the Analog-to-Digital NAU7802 chip.
+- This section describes the details of the Analog-to-Digital (ADC) NAU7802 chip.
 The information is relevant to both current and strain measurements.

   ## GENERALITIES
 - The NAU7802 chip by Nuvoton is a high-accuracy voltage measurement device.
 It includes a 24-bit ADC (Analog-to-Digital Converter) and has I2C communication.